CrowdStrike/terraform-provider-crowdstrike/docs/resources/cloud_aws_account.md

 # crowdstrike_cloud_aws_account (Resource)

-This resource allows management of a CSPM Account.
-A FileVantage policy is a collection of file integrity rules and rule groups that you can apply to host groups.
+This resource allows management of an AWS account in Falcon.

 ## API Scopes